-Richard Branson founded the Virgin Group, which consists of more than 400 companies, in the 1970s.
-One of its better known companies, Virgin Atlantic Airways, laid the foundation for Virgin Galactic, which is a spaceflight corporation designed for space tourism.
-The company has said it's planning to send groups into space every 32 hours by 2023 at a price of $250,000 per passenger.
-It will be competing in the space race with Jeff Bezo's Blue Origin and Elon Musk's SpaceX.
+What Do They Do?
+Sir Richard Branson founded the Virgin Group in the 1970s, which consists of more than 400 companies.
+One of its better-known companies, Virgin Atlantic Airways, laid the foundation for the company Virgin Galactic, which is a spaceflight corporation designed for space tourism.

 Out Of This World Price Action: After a sleepy start off its IPO in October 2019, it made an all-time low in November at $6.90 and blasted off.
 Riding the momentum of the broad market, it reached $42.49 in February and came crashing down with the market in March.

 The decline found support in the same area as it had in seven consecutive sessions from $8.80 to $9.30 on Dec.
 10 through Dec.
 18, when it bottomed out on March 18 at $9.06.

 So far, the rebound off that low has been capped at $21.53.

 Why The Long-Term Investment Now?
 Dick provided a few different reasons for his investment in the company.